 Once you are done, you should see your actions in a neat overview.

 From here, you will be able to "Replay" the recording.

 This will look through each step to see if the flow still works.
 Remember, this recording will stay here so you can test it over time.

 Another thing we can do here is to click the "Measure performance" button.
 This will loop through the flow you defined and measure that specific recording as you might have seen before in the "Performance" tab.

-I find it amazing that we now have a browser way of testing user flows and even measuring those specific flows over time.
+I find it amazing that we now have a browser to test user flows and even measure those specific flows over time.

 We can now do some cool bonus things with this recorder panel.

 First, we can manually change selectors by using the little select icon for each event.

 The next thing we can do is manually add specific events to our workflow.

 Another thing we can do is define a throttle setting for the replay, which is excellent if you want to test out slow connections, for instance.